 If you are appealing a request for access to general information, the mandatory appeal fee is $25.00.
 The appeal fee must accompany your request.
-Your cheque or money order is to be made payable to the Minister of Finance.
+If you file online you must also pay online.
+For written appeals, your cheque or money order is to be made payable to the Minister of Finance.
 The Information and Privacy Commission/Ontario is located at 2 Bloor Street East, Suite 1400, Toronto, Ontario, M4W 1A8.
 Telephone number: 416-326-3333.

 Please direct any questions, concerns or access requests under the Municipal Freedom of Information and Protection of Privacy Act to: